2.9. Calculating spectral density with the kernel polynomial method#

 # make local vectors

-vector_factory = kwant.kpm.LocalVectors(fsyst, where)
+vector_factory = kwant.kpm.LocalVectors(fsyst_staggered, where)

 and plot their respective local density of states.